Retro64Mod/Retro64Mod.github.io/index.md

 **Does this mod work with shaders \(optifine\)?**

 No, shaders are currently not supported.
 Additionally, any mod that modifies Minecraft's rendering is not supported.
+Examples of such mods are OptiFine, Sodium, ImmediatelyFast, etc.

 **Is this mod compatible with this \[other mod\]?**